Ambient567/Capstone_Project/README.md

 ## Show your support
 Give a ⭐️ if you like this project!
 ## Acknowledgments
+- Original design idea by Cindy Shin in Behance.
 - Microverse community

     Hat tip to Microverse's code reviewers and to everyone who reviewed my project and made suggestions.